KumarsantoshPRO/Protiviti/Resource Management Tool/README.md

 |**Enable TypeScript**<br>False|
 |**Add Eslint configuration**<br>False|

-## rmtool1
+## znewresource

 A Fiori application.

 ### Starting the generated app

 - This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
 In order to launch the generated app, simply run the following from the generated app root folder:

 ```
     npm start